 After the foundation of the People's Republic on 1st October 1949 there followed years of hardship with many millions dying in ill-conceived or over-ambitious reforms.
 The country was bankrupt; very limited industrial capacity had survived the conflicts.
 Agricultural output had been decimated with livestock slaughtered for food during the War.
 The early aim was to maintain China's unity and to bring all Chinese people together again as a nation with a common vision.
 The support of rural peasant farmers that was crucial in the Civil War against the Nationalists remained Mao's power-base.

 Just eight months after the foundation of the People's Republic, China faced a difficult situation on its borders.
 The Allied World War II leaders (Roosevelt, Churchill, Stalin) had agreed an awkward compromise as to how the conquered Japanese territories would be split up if they won the war.
-America did not want Korea to fall into Communist Russian or Chinese hands, Russia saw Korea as an extension of their historical interests in Manchuria and had a historical claim on the land.
+America did not want Korea to fall into Communist Russian or Chinese hands, Russia saw Korea as an extension of their regional interests in Manchuria and had a historical claim on the land.
 The terrible compromise was to split Korea in two on the 38th parallel of latitude ➚.
 Russia would 'control' the north and America the south.
 Korea had never been divided like this before, it was a purely arbitrary line imposed on it by hostile powers.
+This was all the result of the Japanese occupation of Korea in 1875 so its peoples must have felt totally betrayed.

 When the Communists beat the Nationalists and succeeded in putting Manchuria under Chinese control the politics of the situation became even more perilous.
 America saw the growth of Communism throughout Asia as a serious threat.
 China had always seen Korea as a vassal state under strong Chinese influence.
 So a complex power struggle between China; Russia and the United States was played out in Korea.